A Survey of Orthogonal Moments for Image Representation: Theory, Implementation, and Evaluation: Software Package and Experiment Results

-Note that, to further prove the effectiveness of orthogonal moments in image representation, we will compare them with learning-based PCANet and CBFD.
-The main reasons for choosing the two are [4, 206]: 1) the time/space complexity of PCANet/CBFD is relatively smaller, no need for high-performance computing equipment such as GPU; 2) PCANet/CBFD is more suitable for small-scale problems; and 3) PCANet/CBFD is a highly competitive baseline that has been proven to outperform some carefully designed deep neural networks on many benchmark visual data sets for different tasks.
-In above aspects, PCANet/CBFD is similar to the goal of orthogonal moment methods.
+Note that, to further prove the effectiveness of orthogonal moments in image representation, we will compare them with learning-based methods.
 For PCANet and CBFD, we use the common parameter settings in the original papers.
-For more details, please refer to the code of \texttt{MomentToolbox} and original papers [4, 206].
+The resolution of input image in PCANet is reduced to $64 \times 64$ to avoid excessive memory usage.
+The GoogeLeNet and ResNet-50 are retrained to fit the image sets in this paper, based on a transfer learning strategy.
+For more details, please refer to the code of \texttt{MomentToolbox} and original papers [4, 237–239].